karanpratap/portfolio/src/pages/posts/projects.md

 __Language(s)__: C

 Implemented reliability and in-order byte stream abstraction over UDP sockets.
 Implemented 3-way handshake, windowing, and Reno-based congestion control, supporting fast recovery and out-of-order packet handling from scratch.
 Ran experiments under varying network conditions (bandwidth and delay) to transfer files of varying sizes, and observed sawtooth graph for the congestion window.

+### > RAFT Consensus
+__Language(s)__: Go

+RAFT is a consensus algorithm used for log consistency and fault tolerance in a distributed system of a given size.
+The project implements the algorithm as discussed in the extended research paper, "[In search of an Understandable Consensus Algorithm](https://raft.github.io/raft.pdf)".
+The project implements leader elections, log consistency, and handles various failure scenarios - which include, but are not limited to, faulty or failed leaders, network partitions and delays, and node recovery after failure.
+Uses a generic RPC library under-the-hood (`remote`), which was also implemented from scratch using go reflection.

 ### > Multi-threaded Caching Web Proxy
 __Language(s)__: C